jacob-s-mason/jacob-s-mason.github.io/README.md

 - Most of my graduate work was conducted with observational economic data.
 - Models are valuable when they are clear and explainable.
 - Most AI/Machine Learning models are enigmatic black boxes.
-- My model work may appear basic but it is the solid, simple things which are often most useful.
+- My next endeavor will be into model building and econometrics.... once I find an interesting idea to pursue.